wwliao/hprc_release2_graph_variant_benchmarking/README.md

 - Variant classification depends on representation: Whether a variant is labeled as a small variant or an SV often depends on how it is represented (e.g., a single large deletion vs. many small variants).
 - Inconsistent representations between truth and query: A large deletion in the truth set may appear as multiple small variants in a query callset, or vice versa, complicating fair benchmarking.

-As a result, we generate per-sample joint ground truth VCFs that contain both small variants and SVs, enabling consistent benchmarking despite differences in variant representation using Aardvark.
+As a result, we generate per-sample joint ground truth callsets that contain both small variants and SVs, enabling consistent benchmarking despite differences in variant representation using Aardvark.

-## How are the joint ground truth VCFs created?
+## How are merged callsets constructed?

 We used 14 variant callers in total.
 However, only three callers produce joint callsets that include both small variants and SVs: two assembly-based callers (dipcall and PAV) and one HiFi-based caller (longcallD).
 These three callers are therefore used to construct the *backbone* of the joint ground truth VCFs, while the remaining 11 callers are incorporated later as additional supporting evidence.
 In addition to generating joint callsets, these three callers provide base-level accurate variant representations.
 In contrast, many SV callers (e.g. SVIM-asm) merge similar heterozygous SVs into homozygous events, which can reduce base-level accuracy and complicate sequence-based comparisons.

 We first convert VCFs from all 14 callers into sequence-resolved VCFs.
 Because we merge VCFs from two assembly-based callers (dipcall and PAV) with a HiFi-based caller (longcallD), we additionally unphase longcallD genotypes before merging.
 Although longcallD reports phased genotypes, the phasing is valid only within local phase blocks and is not guaranteed to be consistent across genomic regions.
 Since Aardvark clusters variants based on genomic distance rather than phase-block boundaries, retaining these phased genotypes could introduce incorrect haplotype structure across clusters.
 Therefore, longcallD genotypes are unphased prior to running Aardvark.